 Managing Bunions With Surgery And Other Methods Throughout Singapore

 Mild symptoms from a bunion typically can be managed by using footwear with a broad toe box to prevent pressure over the forefoot.
 Physiotherapy can also be used to stretch out a tight calf (gastrocnemius) muscle in an attempt to reduce pressure on the forefoot.

 When simple measures fail, corrective surgery for the bunion and in some cases the 2nd and 3rd toes can give a long-lasting correction and relief from pain.

 The Changing Nature Of Bunion Surgery In Singapore

-In the past, bunion surgery typically would require a period of non-weight bearing and a prolonged rehabilitation period with a foot cast.
-Protruding wires would also be used before.
+In the past, bunion surgery in Singapore would typically require a open surgery and a period of non-weight bearing or a prolonged rehabilitation period with a foot cast.
+Protruding wires could also have been used before recent treatment developments.